-But above all these issues, there is one Dutch debate which rages supreme.
-The ultimate argument that has divided families, split up relationships, and caused wars among friends.
+But above all these issues, there is one Dutch debate that rages supreme.
+The ultimate argument has divided families, split up relationships, and caused wars among friends.
 The debate that divides the nation: friet versus patat.

-“We have to come up with a third, alternative word for fries or fries,” tweeted Amsterdammer Mark Traa.
-“Otherwise we as a country really can’t go further.”
+“We have to come up with a third, alternative word for fries or fries,” tweeted Amsterdammer Mark Traa in 2019.
+“Otherwise, we as a country really can’t go further.”

 But what makes these Dutch fries so differently delicious?
 Where did delicious Dutch fries come from?
 Out of the thousands of choices, which sauce do you choose?
 What the hell are war fries?
 And why can the Dutch not agree on a name?